-Everything you need to know before traveling Santa Cruz island
+What you need to know before traveling Santa Cruz Island?

 There are several ways to get to Santa Cruz, but the following are the most recommended:

-The airlines that fly to Galapagos from mainland Ecuador are LATAM, Aerogal and the local company TAME.
+The airlines that fly to Galapagos from continental Ecuador are LATAM, Aerogal and the local company, TAME.
 There are direct flights from Guayaquil and Quito to Baltra every week.
-It should be noted that the flights are not specifically to Santa Cruz Island, but to Baltra, a small island attached to Santa Cruz where only the airport is located, it is not inhabited and there are no hotels, the only purpose of the island is to house the airport.
+It should be noted that flights did not land in Santa Cruz Island, but in Baltra, a small island situated at the north of Santa Cruz Island.
+In Baltra only the airport is located, and it is not inhabited.
+There are no hotels, and the only purpose of the island is to house the airport.

-Once you have landed at the Baltra airport, you will have to board a bus to transport you to the coast of the island, where a ferry (USD 0.60) will cross you through the Itabaca channel to Santa Cruz Island.
+Once you have landed at Baltra airport, you will have to take a bus to transport you to the coast of the island, where a ferry (USD 0.60) will cross you through the Itabaca channel to Santa Cruz Island.

 The crossing does not end here, when you have crossed that small piece of sea and finally arrive to Santa Cruz, there you will be waiting for taxis (white Toyota trucks, do not wait for a yellow car) that will take you to the capital of the island, Puerto Ayora, where the activity is concentrated and where the majority of hotels are located.